joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 ### Creating a Calendar Hierarchy
 As it happens, we can do this as our calendars can be organised into a hierarchy, with each "child" calendar inheriting its configuration from a "parent" calendar and overriding that configuration as required rather like a class hierarchy in a programing language).
+This will allow us to have one shared "base" calendar for everyone, with derived calendars used for individuals on our team where we need to add variation, for example personal vacation time and so on.

 ```java
 ProjectFile file = new ProjectFile();